 What is intimacy in a relationship?
 The Cambridge dictionary defines intimacy as ‘the state of having a close personal relationship with someone.’
 It is the feeling of being connected with another person from the heart, mind, and soul.
-An intimate relationship example would be when two people feel close and comfortable enough to show each other their vulnerable sides and share each other wholly they form an intimate special bond, to the exclusion of others.
-They share common dreams and aspirations and are each other’s safety nets.
-In the easiest language, they are ‘into each other’!
+An intimate relationship example would be when two people feel close and comfortable enough to show each other their vulnerable sides and share each other’s lives in toto.

 1. Physical intimacy

-- Try exploring the reasons behind the lack of physical intimacy.
-For this, you have to observe your reactions to your loved one’s touch and understand why you are reacting in a particular way.
+- Introspect: Try exploring the reasons behind the lack of physical intimacy.
+Spending time and reflecting on it is critical.
+Observe your reactions to your loved one’s touch and understand why you are reacting in a particular way.
 If you’re unable to make sense of why either one of you is unable to reciprocate intimate touch, consider seeking help.
-We have a huge panel of experts that you can seek help from here.
-It is online and completely confidential.
+We have a panel of experts you can reach out to online, and it is completely confidential

 2. Emotional intimacy

-- Be kind on the bad days: You have to be ready to accept your partner even on their worst days.
+- Be kind on the bad days: You have to be ready to accept your loved one even on their worst days.
 Someday they may be cranky and less patient, learn to take that in your stride.
 Maybe give them space to get over the mood but do not attack them for it.
-Remember even you have your bad days.
-Here are other ways you can develop emotional intimacy with them.
+Remember that even you have your bad days

-- Most important here is to bare your soul, share your fears, trust them with your not-so-pretty sides.
-Remember emotional intimacy is about knowing your beloved and loving them because of who they are and also who hey are not!
+- Accept them fully: Most important here is to bare your soul, share your deepest fears, and trust them with your not-so-pretty sides.
+Emotional intimacy is about knowing your beloved and loving them because of – and not despite – who they are

 3. Spiritual intimacy

-- Talk freely about your spiritual understanding and religious beliefs with your partner.
+- Talk freely about your spiritual and religious beliefs with your partner.
 Creating a safe space for deep conversations is one of the most important acts of intimacy

-- Try to pray, meditate, do deep breathing, sit in silence or oher such practices with your loved
+- Try to pray, meditate, practice deep breathing, or sit in silence together

-- Practice being in the now for at least 5 minutes every day when both of you give each other full attention and listen to the sounds around you.
+- Practice being in the now for at least five minutes every day when both of you focus on just each other and listen to the sounds around you

 4. Intellectual intimacy